 - What happens during and after the detox process

 Detox is the process of removing a specific substance from your body.
 If your body is addicted to a substance, it has been conditioned to believe it requires it to survive.

 If you start to limit use of a specific substance, you may start to develop serious withdrawal symptoms.
-This is one of the most common reasons people relapse quickly after they attempt to get sober.
+This is one of the most common reasons people relapse quickly after they attempt to get clean and/or sober.

 How Does Detox Work?

 The detoxification process can take on different forms depending on the substance involved.
 For example, detox for opioids, benzodiazepines, and alcohol each vary in length.
 Depending on the substance, it can take several days or several months for the body to be rid of a substance.

 In addition, the length and severity of a detoxification period can be impacted by the following: